A Complete Heart Attack Guide: Heart Attack Symptoms, Causes, Treatment, Cost

 What Are The Best Heart Attack (Cardiac Arrest) Medication?

 The procedure mentioned above is followed with some necessary medications.
-These are necessary medicine that one has to take to get a speedy recovery.
+These are necessary medicines that one has to take to get a speedy recovery after noticing the symptoms before heart attack.
 The medications include:

 • Anticoagulant